kaylahrose/little-esty-shop/README.md

 - Practice consuming a public API while utilizing POROs as a way to apply OOP principles to organize code

 ## Requirements
-- must use Rails 5.2.x
+- Rails 5.2.x
-- must use PostgreSQL
+- PostgreSQL
-- all code must be tested via feature tests and model tests, respectively
+- Feature and model testing implemented
-- must use GitHub branching, team code reviews via GitHub comments, and github projects to track progress on user stories
+- Detailed Git and GitHub workflow utilzed to track progress on user stories
-- must include a thorough README to describe the project
-- must deploy completed code to Heroku
+- Completed code to Heroku
-- Continuous Integration / Continuous Deployment is not allowed
 - Any gems added to the project must be approved by an instructor

 ## Phases